California Assisted Living

 California assisted living facilities also known as Residential Care Facilities for the Elderly (RCFEs), are state-regulated, (non-medical) long-term care options for seniors 60 years of age and older.
 Also known as retirement homes and board and care homes, California assisted living facilities offer seniors a supervised residential alternative to nursing home care.

-In California, there are 1106 Assisted Living Facilities.
+In California, there are 903 Assisted Living Facilities.
 We can help you find the best matches for your needs.
-The average cost of Assisted Living in California is $3,500 per .
+The average cost of Assisted Living in California is $3,710 per month.

 California Assisted Living Facilities by RegionBack to top

-Other Areas in CaliforniaBakersfield, Chico, Clearlake, Eureka, Madera, Merced, Modesto, Napa, Ventura, Sonora, Red Bluff, Redding, Salinas, San Luis Obispo, Santa Maria, Santa Cruz, Santa Rosa, Stockton, Susanville, Grass Valley, Ukiah, Vallejo, Visalia, Yuba City
+Other Areas in CaliforniaBakersfield, Bishop, Chico, Clearlake, Eureka, Madera, Merced, Modesto, Napa, Ventura, Sonora, Red Bluff, Redding, Salinas, San Luis Obispo, Santa Maria, Santa Cruz, Santa Rosa, Stockton, Susanville, Grass Valley, Ukiah, Vallejo, Visalia, Yuba City

 Map of California Assisted Living FacilitiesBack to top

 Zoom in using the plus (+) sign to see greater detail

 Cost of Assisted Living in CaliforniaBack to top